 “When you do this, and you can promote sustainability throughout the entire chain,” says Manning, “You’ve really hit a home run.”

-Create a baseline — As you study the links in your supply chain, take a baseline reading of your own company.
+— As you study the links in your supply chain, take a baseline reading of your own company.
 You need to set an example in in terms of sustainability.
-Real metrics exist to measure your business’s improvement in sustainability (see the survey results for some popular options), so it’s important to know where “zero” is for your company.
+Real metrics exist to measure your business’s improvement in sustainability, so it’s important to know where “zero” is for your company.
 Being able to cite these metrics in an annual report will demonstrate your company’s commitment to consumers and shareholders alike.

 6 questions to find out if your company is ready to embrace sustainability